sotobakar/tokomaterial/README.md

 Jangan lupa mengimpor file finaluas.sql

-1.Pull
+1. Pull
-2.ketik composer update di terminal
+2. ketik composer update di terminal

-3.copy file env menjadi .env, lalu ubah konfigurasi seperti baseURL (baseURL letaknya di folder public agar dapat mengambil assets), database default configuration 4.
-Start apache + mysql 5. id admin = admin 6. pw = codeigniter
+3. copy file env menjadi .env, lalu ubah konfigurasi seperti baseURL (baseURL letaknya di folder public agar dapat mengambil assets), database default configuration

+4. Start apache + mysql

+5. id admin = admin

+6. pw = codeigniter

 When updating, check the release notes to see if there are any changes you might need to apply to your `app` folder.
 The affected files can be copied or merged from